cronvel/spellcast/doc/story.md

 This tag stores a template / default values for further usage with the `[m model]` variant of the [*message* tag](#ref.io.message). and it is used to avoid repeating the same [message tag](#ref.io.message)'s options over and over.

-This tag should be placed at top-level, like other definitions.
+This tag could be placed at top-level, like other definitions, or in any place, to replace the actual definition.

 Example: